manabutameni/Imgur/README.md

 `./imgur.bash -m Imgur-Albums-List.txt`

 Special note: If you do use the -m flag it must be the last option.
 E.X. `./imgur.bash -scm Imgur-Albums-List.txt`

-INSTALLATION
+Installation
 ------------

 This is only if you want to reference the script without having it in the